ynput/ayon-documentation/website/docs/addon_maya_artist.md

 with correct name as you've started Maya or switched context to specific asset.
 You can edit that field to change it to different asset (but that one must already exists).

-`Subset` field is a name you can decide on.
+`Product` field is a name you can decide on.
 It should describe what kind of data you have in the model.
 For example, you can name it `Proxy` to indicate that this is low resolution stuff.
-See [Subset](artist_concepts.md#subset).
+See [Product](artist_concepts.md#product).

 :::note LOD support
-By changing subset name you can take advantage of _LOD support_ in AYON.
-Your asset can contain various resolution defined by different subsets.
+By changing product name you can take advantage of _LOD support_ in AYON.
+Your asset can contain various resolution defined by different products.
 You can then switch between them very easy using [Inventory (Manage)](artist_tools_inventory).
 There LODs are conveniently grouped so they don't clutter Inventory view.

-Name your subset like `main_LOD1`.
+Name your product like `main_LOD1`.
 Important part is that `_LOD1`.
 You can have as many LODs as you need.
 :::

-Read-only field just under it show final subset name, adding subset field to name of the group you have selected.
+Read-only field just under it show final product name, adding product field to name of the group you have selected.

 `Use selection` checkbox will use whatever you have selected in Outliner to be wrapped in Model instance.
 This is usually what you want.
 Click on **Create** button.

-You'll notice then after you've created new Model instance, there is new set in Outliner called after your subset, in our case it is `modelMain`.
+You'll notice then after you've created new Model instance, there is new set in Outliner called after your product, in our case it is `modelMain`.
 The `modelMain` set provides settings for you to includes some data when publishing.
 The settings can be found in the channel box when you select the set.